WynnieSun/SoloSprint/README.md

 ### There are 6 test files under test/views package

-useful tests for sprint5:
+Useful tests for sprint5:
 1. TestCompareView: a functional and unit test for task 1
 2. TestSectionView: a functional and unit test for task 2
-3. TestNotificationSubscriptionView: a functional and unit test for task 2
+3. TestNotificationSubscriptionView: a functional and unit test for task 3
 4. TestMainPageView: a functional test for the whole program

-unnecessary tests for sprint4, no need to see:
+Unnecessary tests for sprint4, no need to see:
 1. TestEditingView
 2. TestBPMainView